cncf/devstats-helm/devstats-linodes-migration-step-by-step.md

 ```

 ### 3.4 Restore `affiliations` DB manually (BOTH envs; it is NOT a chart project)

+TEST-FIRST: run the `test` block now; run the `prod` block when starting the prod track
+(§3.8) so its copy is fresh (it is re-restored at §4.3 delta anyway).

 ```bash
 # check the exact dump name first: curl -s https://devstats.cncf.io/backups/ | grep -o 'affiliations[^<]*dump'